dannyvankooten/www.dannyvankooten.com/content/wordpress-plugins.md

 title = "WordPress Plugins"
 +++

-In the last few years I developed quite a few WordPress plugins, together totalling well over **42 million downloads** now.
-All of these plugins combined are running on over a million websites right now.
+In the last few years I developed quite a few WordPress plugins, together totalling well over **43 million downloads** now.
+All of these plugins combined are running on over 2 million websites right now.

 Without further ado, here are some of the most important plugins for WordPress I developed.